venancioromero/Analysis-of-feelings-USA/README.md

 # Analysis of feelings of USA
 #
 #
-Example of MapReduce wrote in python that analyse the feelings of 95.580 twits from USA.
+Example of MapReduce written in python that analyse the feelings of 95.580 twits from USA.

 - [Map chart](https://venancioromero.github.io/Analysis-of-feelings-USA/)
 - [video](https://www.youtube.com/watch?v=421QxMqSIno&feature=youtu.be)